Peach Plum Tart

 • Bake the peach plum tart for 45 minutes, or until the crust looks golden and the fruit is bubbly.
 Let it cool almost completely before removing the sides of the springform pan and serving.

-Hi, I'm Liza, a self-proclaimed word-nerd who loves getting sucked into whimsical stories and epic movies.
-I have laid-back, practical attitude towards life, and as a foodie at heart, I relish the chance to both cook and eat.
-(No picky-eater here!)
-Always on the hunt for good eats, easy recipes, binge-worthy shows, relaxing road trip destinations, the perfect mojito and time to finish my novel!
+Hi, I'm Liza — a self-proclaimed word-nerd who loves getting lost in whimsical stories and epic movies.
+I have laid-back, practical attitude towards life and am always on the hunt for good eats, easy recipes, binge-worthy shows, relaxing road trip destinations, the perfect fizzy gin cocktail, and time to finish my novel!

-6 Comments
+6 Comments on “Peach Plum Tart

 Leave a Reply